andreterceiro/dio-mobile-meu-tudo--configuring-your-development-environment-for-react-native/README.md

 Teacher changed the text o the blank app, saved and the text changed in the cellphone.
 In my text this was not ocurred, I needed to stop the app and run again, I think I did not wait a sufficient time only, but no problem, if it was not the case is necessary only run the app again.
 This is very quick.

-# Android Studio
+# Android Studio and Vysor

 Teacher also said that we can install Android Studio to use the debugger, but Android Studio instalator is very big (almost 10 GB).
+Because of this teacher asked us to install Vysor.

 # Expo CLI x React Native CLI